mzimbres/rtcpp/README.md

 * Most allocators found in the literature are overly complicated as a result of having to handle blocks of different size.
-In ordered associative containers this is unnecessary since the requested memory have always the same size.
+In node containers this is unnecessary since the requested memory have always the same size.

 * State of the art allocators like boost::node_allocator already tries to optimize when allocate(n) happens to be called with